colinwilliams91/10gs-offline-test/README.md

 OR

-you can run `npx tsc` without installing typescript
+you can run `npx tsc index.ts` without installing typescript